witosh/learn-by-examples/java/types-of-references/README.md

 - ReferenceQueue<Student> referenceQueue = new ReferenceQueue<Student>();
 - PhantomReference<Student> phantomRef = new PhantomReference<Student>(student,referenceQueue)

+We can't get a referent of a phantom reference.
+The referent is never accessible directly through the API and this is why we need a reference queue to work with this type of references.

+The Garbage Collector adds a phantom reference to a reference queue after the finalize method of its referent is executed.
+It implies that the instance is still in the memory.

 ReferenceQueues are some sort of a queue where the JVM can store objects of type reference once it has decided to take some action on the objects to which they refer.

 A phantom reference is directly eligible for garbage collector.When it's garbage collection this type of reference is enqueued in the queue **referenceQueue** after finalize() method has been executed.
 The get() method of a phantom reference always returns null.
 An object is phantomly referenced after it has been finalized, but before its allocated memory has been reclaimed.